Fleetwood Area School District

 Fleetwood Area School District is a public school district located in north central Berks County in Fleetwood, Pennsylvania.
-The district serves students in the community of Fleetwood as well as Richmond Township (Walnuttown, Richmond, Moselm Springs, and Virginville) to the north and Maidencreek Township (Blandon, Maidencreek, Evansville, Molltown and Kirbyville) to the south.
+The district serves students in the community of Fleetwood as well as Richmond Township to the north and Maidencreek Township to the south.
 The district offers a wide variety of academic courses, music, the arts, sports programs and extra curricular activities.
-The district meets state requirements across their academic areas (Annual Yearly Progress).

-District Overview
+Overview

-The Fleetwood Area School District serves the children of Fleetwood Borough, Maidencreek Township, and Richmond Township.
-The district covers over thirty-nine square miles in northeastern Berks County.
-As of the close of school in June 2007, the district’s enrollment was 2,694 students in grades K-12.
-These students are served in five buildings, including three K–4 elementary schools, a 5–8 middle school, and a high school for grades 9–12.
-There is one elementary school located in each of the three district municipalities.
+The Fleetwood Area School District serves the children of Fleetwood Borough, Maidencreek Township (Blandon, Maidencreek, Evansville, Molltown and Kirbyville), and Richmond Township (Walnuttown, Richmond, Moselm Springs, and Virginville).
+The district covers over thirty-nine square miles in northeastern Berks County and is one of eighteen public school districts that comprise the Berks County Intermediate Unit (#14).

+The district serves roughly 2,000 students kindergarten through twelfth grade.
+These students are served in four buildings, including two K–4 elementary schools, a 5–8 middle school, and a high school for grades 9–12.
 The tax base for the school district is primarily residential, with a few exceptions, including the factories of East Penn Manufacturing and Giorgio Food Company.